 The immune system makes T cells and it makes B cells.
 B cells produce SIgA which acts as the first line of defense against the entry of foreign substances into the body.
 These foreign substances could be undigested proteins from foods you eat, from bacteria, from virus, or molds.

-If you think about it, the body’s mucosal surfaces- the eyes, ears, nose, throat, sinuses, skin, urinary tract and GI tract are entry points for various disease causing pathogens.
+If you think about it, the body’s mucosal surfaces- the eyes, ears, nose, throat, sinuses, skin, vaginal tract, urinary tract and GI tract are all entry points for various disease causing pathogens.

-Your body way of protecting these points of entry is done with the release of SIgA
+Your body’s way of protecting these points of entry is done with the release of SIgA

 So perhaps you had some testing done and your levels were Low- what exactly does that mean.